renyulin-f/MambaCSR/README.md

 # MambaCSR
-The code source of MambaCSR.
+The source code of MambaCSR.
-Code will be coming soon!
+The code will be coming soon!